bjanderson70/sf-cross-cutting-concerns/README.md

 # sf-cross-cutting-concerns
 Cross cutting concerns for apex code.
-The previous cross-cutting concerns is NO LONGER supported
+The previous cross-cutting concerns is NO LONGER supported.

+Is designed to encapsulate common cross-cutting concerns (logging, exception handling, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This project was to encapsulate those concerns and provide a mechanism to change/augment.
+Changing behaviour is a matter of inheritance and specifying choice via custom metadata.

 ## Getting Started